-The State of Louisiana only accepts online applications.
+The state of Louisiana only accepts online applications.
 Paper applications will not be accepted.
-Computer access is available at your local library, at local Louisiana Workforce Commission Business Career Solutions Centers (Download PDF reader), and at the State Civil Service Testing and Recruiting Center at 5825 Florida Boulevard, Room 1070, Baton Rouge, LA 70806.
-If you require an ADA accommodation, please contact our office at (225) 925-1911 or Toll Free: (866) 783-5462 during business hours for additional assistance.
+Computer access is available at your local library, at local Louisiana Workforce Commission Business Career Solutions Centers, and at our Baton Rouge Information and Testing Office at 5825 Florida Blvd room 1070 Baton Rouge, LA 70806.
+If you require an ADA accommodation, please contact our office at 225-925-1911 or toll free 866-783-5462 during business hours for additional assistance.

 For further information about this vacancy contact: